Owlput/OwlPort-Desktop/README.md

 #### Prerequisite: vcpkg for linking openssl

-Note: You can also use `vendored` feature of crate `openssl` with crate `openssl-src` to bundle an openssl library along with the application.
-This will increase the size of the produced binary and build time.
+Note: You can also use `vendored` feature to compile OpenSSL library from source, without external copy of OpenSSL.
+This will increase time taken on first-time build and build after cleaning build artifacts.
+You will also need a Perl installation to compile OpenSSL from source.

  - Clone `https://github.com/Microsoft/vcpkg` and execute `bootstrap-vcpkg.bat` inside the cloned repository.
  - Execute `./vcpkg.exe integrate install` to integrate this copy of vcpkg with your shell.